KnpLabs/KnpUserBundle/Resources/doc/index.rst

 You must create a User class that extends either the entity or document abstract User class in UserBundle.
-All fields on the base class are mapped, except for ``id`` and ``groups``; this is intentional, so you can select the generator that best suits your application, and are able to use a custom Group model class.
+All fields on the base class are mapped, except for ``id``; this is intentional, so you can select the generator that best suits your application.
 Feel free to add additional properties and methods to your custom class.

 ORM User class:
 ~~~~~~~~~~~~~~~